 Riders pay on a per-ride basis with a valid credit card and / or from the preloaded wallet balances.
 The user must use the Marti App to rent the vehicles and must end the ride on the Marti App to conclude the trip.
 The Group's performance obligation is to provide access to the vehicles over the user's desired period of use.
 The Group accounts for revenue as operating lease revenue pursuant to ASC 842, Leases, and records revenue upon completion of each ride.
 The Group will only recognize revenue if collectability is probable.
 If the authorized payment agent is unable to collect the ride amount at the end of the ride, no revenue will be recorded.
 For such transactions revenue is recognized in the period when the collection is made.
-The transaction price of each ride is generally determined based on the period of use (minutes) and a predetermined rate per minute in addition to a starting fare, agreed to by the user prior to renting the vehicle.
+The transaction price of each ride is generally determined based on the perior to renting the vehicle.
 The Group treats rental associated credits, coupons, or rider incentives as a reduction to the revenue for the ride except for new business development coupons and rider referral program coupons.
 In the period when customers fund a preloaded wallet balance, the revenue is deferred until rides are actually taken by the user for the corresponding amounts.